hi-digital-solutions/hids/content/blog/why-mentorship-matters-more-than-you-think.md

 code updates and little time was spent thinking about how to best implement a programmatic solution.

-#### Teaching how to self correct
+### Teaching how to self correct

 Fortunately, I am thrilled to be working with a company that values working together to solve problems; coming up with a game plan to narrow my focus was no exception.
 The real difference maker has been the attitude of the team day to day helping me establish productive habits by keeping me accountable to focus my time and effort.
-First, before my teammates ended their day they made sure that I had what I needed to keep moving forward.
+First, before my teammates ended their day, they made sure that I had what I needed to keep moving forward.
 Second, we would agree on the slice of work or the next learning task I was targeting for completion.
 Finally, the following morning, space has been created for me to report about the